Flopping in Basketball Explained: Taking a Close Look at the Controversial Tactic

 In this video example, Diamond Miller of the Minnesota Lynx performs a flail flop after a little contact with Brittney Griner of the Phoenix Mercury (who also happens to be the leader in WNBA dunks).

-Flopping in basketball is a hot topic.
-Some people defend it; most criticize it and consider it as lame as cherry picking in basketball.
+Some defend it; most criticize it and consider it as lame as cherry picking in basketball.
 Let’s look at both sides of this debate.

 Arguments for Flopping

-1. Strategic Tool: Supporters say flopping is just another strategy.
+1. Strategic Tool: Supporters say the flop in basketball is just another strategy.
 It’s about being smart on the court and using every legal tactic to win.

 2. Part of the Game: They argue that it’s been part of basketball for a long time.
 Like any skill, it’s about knowing and using the rules to your advantage.